Online safety information and guidance.

 All schools and education establishments should have a fit for purpose filtering and monitoring system, which blocks sites which can be categorised as: pornography, racial hatred, extremism, gaming and sites of an illegal nature.
 The filtering system blocks all sites on the Internet Watch Foundation (IWF) list.

 Schools and education establishments should work with their service provider to ensure that their filtering policy is continually reviewed.
 Any material believed to be illegal must be reported immediately to the appropriate agencies, such as the IWF, Derbyshire Police or Child Exploitation and Online Protection command (CEOP).

-If you are concerned that a child is being targeted, sexually abused or groomed online, you should follow your organisation's safeguarding policy and procedures and report your concern to the police and Children's Services by contacting Call Derbyshire (Starting Point).
+If you are concerned that a child is being targeted, sexually abused or groomed online, including hate and race hate, you should follow your organisation's safeguarding policy and procedures and report your concern to the police and Children's Services by contacting Call Derbyshire (Starting Point).

 You can anonymously and confidentially report child sexual abuse content and non-photographic child sexual abuse images to the Internet Watch Foundation.

 We have reproduced with kind permission from Kent Council, the Education People, a useful flowchart for schools and settings in responding to an online safety concern, Which can be printed off as a document for your office wall.

 Derbyshire guidance is included within the Derby and Derbyshire Safeguarding Children Partnership (DDSCP) Procedures chapter on E-Safety and Internet Abuse.

 Additional information and resources

 i-vengers - an innovative resource to engage children in being online aware, helping to make the internet a safer place for young explorers, contact: firstname.lastname@example.org

 The Children's Society has many useful resources including an online exploitation advice and information document.